 1974 Camaro Brake Booster

 1978 Camaro Brake Booster

 1980 Camaro Brake Booster

 If you’re new to the world of muscle cars, antique cars or classic car restoration and aren’t sure where to turn, these resources are a great place to start.
 They feature a range of industry authorities, dealers, service experts, show representatives and other owners who can guide you in your restoration efforts.

 A Labor of Love

 Restoring your classic Camaro can seem like never ending project, not to mention an expensive endeavor.
 But we get you!
 We’re one of you.
-There’s just nothing like being behind the wheel of one of the greatest automobiles every designed and built!
+There’s just nothing like being behind the wheel of one of the greatest automobiles ever designed and built!

-That’s why we think it pays to invest in having your original brake components system fully restored.
+That’s why we think it pays to invest in having your original brake components fully restored.
 We’re here to help if and when you’re ready to do it.
 Contact us through our website or call (805) 441-5390.